-Katlyn Beck, one of our awesome developers and training TA’s, has a theory.
+Katlyn Beck, one of our awesome developers and apprenticeship development assistants, has a theory.
 What if confidence isn’t the key to success, but rather, success is the key to confidence?
 How do you forge and build on those first successes in order to grow more confident in your self, your career and your life?

 She shares her wisdom in our latest contribution to Thrive Global.
 You can read the full piece below.